 The voice of God reached the ears of Noah declaring the most severe judgment ever proclaimed since God created the universe in a literal six-day period (cf. Gen. 1:31).
 God instructed Noah by providing, in exact detail, the specifications of a massive ark that would provide the only escape from guaranteed judgment.
 Think about it—out of millions of people, only eight survived the catastrophic judgment of the universal flood.
 Why were these few people the only ones that God saved?

-What did the inhabitants of earth (and their puppies and kitties) do to warrant God opening up a can of whoop ass and killing millions of people?
+What did the inhabitants of the earth (and their puppies and kitties) do to warrant God opening up a can of whoop-ass and killing millions of people?
 Schmidt says:

 The Creator and ultimate judge of the world, made the judicial determination that the ungodly actions of the world’s population in the days of Noah forced Him to condemn the people to death.